Valdr687/RGB-Texture-pack/README.md

 </div>

-This texture pack adds RGB to all your light sources.
-No more drab torches and plain old glowstone!

 Have you ever found yourself looking more a more colorful Minecraft experience ?
 Looking for more interesting lights sources ?
 I got you covered !
 Introducing the RGB texture pack (cool name not included), that turns any light into RGB.

 **Download :**